blacktop/docker-elastic-stack/SIGNED.md

 #### Presets

 ```
 git      # ignore .git and anything as described by .gitignore files
+dropbox  # ignore .dropbox-cache and other Dropbox-related files
+kb       # ignore anything as described by .kbignore files
 ```

 <!-- summarize version = 0.0.9 -->